amelialwx/AC215_PlatePals/README.md

 ### Milestone 5: API, Frontend, and Deployment ###

+This milestone assumes that you have done the steps mentioned for milestone 4 (workflow container).
 After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

 **Application Design**